loginom/loginom-help-en-omegat/data/scenario/variables/README.md

 # Variables

-**Variable** is a named object that can contain only one value of the particular type.
+**Variable**: the named object that can contain only one value of the particular type.
 The variables values can be used in calculations, for example, in the following nodes: [Calculator](../../processors/transformation/calc/README.md), [Condition](../../processors/control/condition.md), etc. The variables values can be also used as
 [control variables](./control-variables.md)